Zaimalik/Project/README.md

 # Project:
-the file contain circuit interface in addition to coding steps *could not be able to finish the whole project!
+*Contain circuit interface in addition to coding steps *Could not be able to finish the whole project!
-*could not able to work wit PICsimlab
+*Could not able to work with PICsimlab